What is Wavedashing in Rocket League?

 This method is quite a technical and complex move to master.
 Especially when trying to combine it with dribbling or defending.
 Though it does have a number of great uses.

 One of which is the obvious use to move faster without any boost in the tank.
 Though it can also be used to have a harder shot impact without boost through offering a higher velocity impact with the powerslide.
 It’s a subtle difference but one that can be the difference between a failed and successful pass.

 How to wave dash in Rocket League

-- The first thing you will want to practice is a small rotation about 30° degrees to the left or right, holding the power slide button as you do.
-This should push your car sliding left or right when you hit the ground.
-This is the first key component of the move.
+- Practice a small rotation about 30° degrees to the left or right, holding the power slide button as you do.

 This will make your car look like it is bopping up and down like a dolphin jumping out of the sea.
 Hence this is why it’s called bhop technique.

 If you can master this along with the wave dash, it only gives you more options to attack and defend in different scenarios.

 This technique is one that is so versatile.
 Offering a means of gathering speed without the use of boost which can be invaluable.
 The number of times this will come in handy to be first to a ball, save a shot or pick out a pass across the field are incalculable.
 The path to mastering these techniques can be a long and hard one though.
 Only those that are patient, dedicated, and skilled will be able to pull this one-off.